ericbanzuzi/Thesis-DL-LC/README.md

 Work flow for clip extraction with the scripts:
 1. Use `LC_exractor.py` to extract the lane change clips or `NLC_extractor.py` to extract the no lane change clips from the records.
-2. After manually checking and removing outliers from the dataset, use `move_processed.py` to move the files to another folder and label them as processed.
+2. After manually checking and removing outliers from the dataset, use `move_processed.py` to move the files to another folder and label them as processed. the script assumes that all the same lane change clips are manually labeled as passed and put into a `passed` subfolder or all files are moved by putting variable `move_all_files = True`.
 3. After you have extracted and processed all (or some of) the needed clips, use `clip_store.py` to generate clip store csv files.
 The `clip_store.csv` file can be used to track the amount of clips extracted, and is used to split the data to test-train.